redhat-openshift-ecosystem/certification-releases/4.9/ga/hosted-pipeline.md

 Note that the letter 'v' must be used before the version, and spaces are not allowed.
 The syntax is as follows:
 * A single version indicates that the operator is supported on that version of OpenShift or later.
 The operator will be automatically added to the certified catalog for all subsequent OpenShift releases.
 * A single version preceded by '=' indicates that the operator is supported ONLY on that version of OpenShift.
-For example, using `"=v4.8"` will add the operator to the certified catalog for OpenShift 4.8, but not for later OpenShift releases.
+For example, using `"=v4.10"` will add the operator to the certified catalog for OpenShift 4.10, but not for later (or earlier) OpenShift releases.
 * A range can be used to indicate support only for OpenShift versions within that range.
-For example, using `"v4.5-v4.8"` will add the operator to the certified catalog for OpenShift 4.5, 4.6 and 4.7 but not for OpenShift 4.9.
+For example, using `"v4.9-v4.11"` will add the operator to the certified catalog for OpenShift 4.9, 4.10 and 4.11 but not for OpenShift 4.12.

 For more details, please see [Managing OpenShift Versions](https://redhat-connect.gitbook.io/certified-operator-guide/ocp-deployment/operator-metadata/bundle-directory/managing-openshift-versions) in the Certified Operator Build Guide.